kelvintaywl/github-ssh-key-deprecation-notes/README.md

     newer_than_ubuntu14 -- NO --> action_required
 ```

-**Note:** for action required, it can cover verifying the SSH key type.
+**Note:** for action required, it can include verifying the SSH key type as a first step.